errantSquam/guitarcade-speedup/README.md

 Currently, progress is being documented here: https://github.com/errantSquam/guitarcade-speedup/issues/3

 ## OLD DOCUMENTATION FOR SKIPPING SCOREBOARD COMPLETELY
 Under the EndGame function, I comment out the high score logic, extract the relevant chunk for updating the high score, and place it outside.
-The BehaviorAPI reference to the Leaderboard is also removed (I assume that calls the GUI)

 See below: